 Squamous cell carcinoma is the most common type of skin cancer.
-People in the Columbus and Upper Arlington area who have squamous cell carcinoma develop distinct red, firm growths on the skin.
+People in the Greater Columbus area who have squamous cell carcinoma develop distinct red, firm growths on the skin.
 Our board-certified dermatologist Dr. Shari Hicks-Graham is uniquely qualified to diagnose and treat squamous cell carcinoma.

 Squamous cell carcinoma is a type of skin cancer that develops in the cells of the outer and middle layers of the skin.
 The cancer is associated with sun exposure.
 Although squamous cell carcinoma can be aggressive and affect surrounding tissues, it is not considered a life-threatening skin cancer.
 Signs of squamous cell carcinoma are: